Float Fishing For Salmon – Great Lakes Tactics From A Top Guide

 Presentation Is The Key To Salmon Fishing

-There are three key things to a good presentation which are speed control, depth and finding the strike zone and covering the water effectively.
+There are four key things to a good presentation: speed control, depth, finding the strike zone, and effectively covering the water.

 Better Speed Control: Trotting Your Float